 Once you’ve generated your leads, you can create a lead-scoring system to assess them.
 This can help you rank your leads and understand where they are in their customer journey.

-Depending on your niche, lead scoring may incorporate factors such as supplier, pricing, and engagement.
+Lead scoring may incorporate factors such as supplier, pricing, and engagement, depending on your niche.
 It’s best to develop a lead scoring system unique to your business and to use historical data to assess which strategies successfully boost conversions.

 Purchase intent data will help you analyze your audience’s behavior on your company’s website.
 You can use this data to compare past and current consumer behavior, which will help you determine which leads are closer to making a purchase decision.

 6. Differentiate Content To Maximize ROI

 Content marketing is incredibly effective—consider the e-commerce boom and the slew of businesses transitioning to the digital landscape.
 A robust content marketing strategy is vital to reaching your target audience and converting them into paying customers.

 Create blog posts, infographics, videos, and other high-end content that is relevant and valuable to your target audience.
 Provide specific information that will make you an authority in your industry.
 Use long-tail and high-intent keywords to capture leads very close to the purchase point of their customer journey.

 Leverage market research to gain insight into content marketing channels.
 Speed up your return on investment (ROI) by focusing on one or two platforms where you can get the most engagement.
 Tailor your content to perform well; minor details such as photo choice, caption length, title, and content angle can significantly affect engagement numbers.